rulewis/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 Important note:

-If any of the requirements is not fullfilled, burst mode will not be available in the journey.
+If any of the requirements is not fulfilled, burst mode will not be available in the journey.

 To activate Burst mode, open your journey and click the pencil icon, in the top right to access the journey's properties.
 Then, activate the **Enable burst mode** toggle.